 Many of the rules for Canonical-OER can be enforced during decoding, such that exceptions are thrown if the decoder detects that the encoding was not canonical.
 By default, this behavior is disabled.
-You can enable this behavior by invoking setCanonicalMode(true) on the decode buffer.
+You can enable this behavior by either generating the code with the -coer switch or by invoking setCanonicalMode(true) on the decode buffer.